See the results of our 2021 Family Budget Survey. Click Here to Learn More!

 The feathered, furry, and scaled among us also run into medical emergencies.
 You care about pets as much as your children, or maybe more.
 We won’t tell.
 The point is, if they’re sick, you aren’t going to want to spare any necessary expense.

 Kendal Perez, a savings expert with CouponSherpa.com, told us about a medical emergency she went through with one of her pups:

 “When my two dogs were just 12 months old, we had to take one of them to the emergency vet because he wouldn’t eat and started throwing up blood.
 We had no idea what caused the issue and the vet couldn’t identify it, either.
 We spent most of the night at the emergency vet, and then another day at our regular vet, followed by one more night at the emergency vet until they finally realized what happened.
 Luckily they were able to treat him once they determined what happened, but not after two pricey nights and one expensive day at vet clinics.

 “The timing of this emergency was ideal in that we’d just done our taxes and received about $1,500 in return.
 The total vet bill was around $1,700 and since we saved our tax return instead of spending it on something frivolous, we could easily pay the vet bill without going into debt.”

 Aside from building up an emergency fund, you could also consider pet insurance.
-Yes, it exists, and yes, we wrote a whole article about it.
+Yes, it exists.

 Unemployment Emergencies: Pink, the worst color of slip